/ Application Form

 people into the industry and train them so they can move up.

-about you and most importantly it lets you tell them how your
+information about you and most importantly it lets you tell

-skills, experience and enthusiasm will benefit their organization!
+them how your skills, experience and enthusiasm can benefit their organization!

 is your best shot as to why an employer should hire you!